okx/okexchain-docs/quick-start/deploy-you-own-oktc-testnet.md

 This setup puts all the data for `exchaind` in `~/.exchaind`.
 You can examine the genesis file you created at `~/.exchaind/config/genesis.json`.
 With this configuration `exchaincli` is also ready to use and has an account with tokens (both staking and custom).

-## Multi-node, Local, Automated Testnet
+## Multi-node, local, automated testnet

 From the [networks/local directory](https://github.com/okx/exchain/tree/dev/networks/local):